taigi0315/study_english_with_suits/docs/core/video_layout_redesign_knowledge_transfer_eng.md

 - **TICKET-040**: Dual subtitle layers (original at bottom + expression at top)

 **Current Status**: Core functionality implemented, but subtitle synchronization issues persist and require ongoing attention.

+**⚠️ IMPORTANT**: This document describes the OLD architecture.
+For the NEW structured video creation architecture, see:
+- **`docs/core/structured_video_creation_eng.md`** - Complete documentation of new architecture
+- **Key Changes**:
+  - No more long-form/short-form distinction
+  - Structured videos created for each expression (1:1 mapping)
+  - Short-form videos created from structured videos
+  - ExpressionGroup removed, individual expression processing

 ---